Outback New South Wales

-The Sculpture Symposium, located on Sundown Hill in the centre of the Living Desert Sanctuary is a surreal collection of 12 commission sandstone sculptures completed by a local and international sculptors, amazing situated and wondrous anytime of the day but especially poignant at sunset.
+The Sculpture Symposium, located on Sundown Hill in the centre of the Living Desert Sanctuary is a surreal collection of 12 commission sandstone sculptures completed by local and international sculptors, amazing situated and wondrous any time of the day but especially poignant at sunset.

 A Broken Hill visit is not complete without spending time in the city's excellent art galleries, walking down the main street and admiring the old hotels (one of which featured in Priscilla, Queen of the Desert) and gracious public buildings, visiting the Thankakali Aboriginal Arts and Crafts Centre, travelling out to the semi-ghost town of Silverton and going on a conducted tour of the town's great mining complex and the Royal Flying Doctor Service.